HA LONG CITY

 Especially, in the south of the island is Tuan Chau International Port built on an area of 200ha with 2 terminals and the system of restaurants, supermarket, souvenirs shops and entertainment area.
 The port has been into operation since 2016 with capacity of 2,000 boats and thousands of visitors at the same time.

-- June 20, 2019: Deadline for notification of the acceptance of the author’s presentation (oral or poster) at the conference.
+- 20 June 2019: Deadline for notification of the acceptance of the author's report and form of presentation (oral or poster) at the conference